 3. TRANSFER | Give risk to a willing 3rd party.

 Transfer risk to another 3rd party (Payroll service, Cyber/E&O/GL Insurance) that only protects a specific data type.
 Be aware that you're not transferring all of your responsibility.
 It should be part of your due diligence to ensure the third-party provider is doing its part to properly secure and backup data in the event of a failure or breach.

 4. REDUCE | Put technology controls in place.

 This is where Systems Engineering prefers to focus.
 We find ways to help businesses enable their employees to work in the most efficient and secure manner possible.
 To accomplish this, organizations need to blend the right mix of technologies, policies, and training that reduce associated risks to an acceptable level.

 How to Measure Your Cybersecurity Risks

-Once you've classified your risks, it time to take inventory of all the cybersecurity or disaster events you can think of, and rank them against business priorities.
-We put together a sample “Acceptable Risk” chart to outline what this type of exercise might look like in a typical organization.
+Once you've classified your risks, it is time to take inventory of all the cybersecurity or disaster events you can think of, and rank them against business priorities.
+You can walk through a simple in-house whiteboarding exercise to visualize your “Acceptable Risk”.
+Here is a sample chart outline of what this type of exercise might look like in a typical organization.

 2. Score your risks.